 The dot matches any character, though usually not line break characters unless you change an option.

-Anchors are zero-width.
+Anchors are zero-length.
 They do not match any characters, but rather a position.
-The caret and the dollar sign match at the start and the end of the string.
-Depending on your regex flavor and its options, they can match at the start and the end of a line as well.
+There are anchors to match at the start and end of the subject string, and anchors to match at the start and end of each line.

-Word boundaries are like anchors, but match at the start of a word and the end of a word.
-However, most regex flavors define the concept of a "word" differently than your English teacher in grade school.
+Word boundaries are like anchors, but match at the start of a word and/or the end of a word.

 By separating different sub-regexes with vertical bars, you can tell the regex engine to attempt them from left to right, and return success as soon as one of them can be matched.